stuporglue/fastback/README.md

 Not pictured is a vertical scrollbar that lets you quickly scroll through your photos.

 Clicking on an individual thumbnail will open the fullsized-image.
-When the fullsized-image is open you can tap on the right or left sides or swipe to move to the next or previous photo.

-You can press escape or swipe up to close the fullsized-image display.
+To move between full-sized images you can click on the right or left edges of the full-sized photo.
+You can also swipe left or right, or use the arrow keys.

+To close the full-sized image there is a close button you can click, but you can also swipe up or press escape.

+### Flagging a photo

+If at least one user has been added, and if the user name is in the `$fb->canflag[]` list, that user will have a little red flag available on every full-sized image screen.

+Clicking the flag will mark the file as **flagged** in the database.
+Flagged photos will not be included the next time the CSV file is generated.
+The file is not deleted or anything, but technical users could use the status in the database to perform other actions.

+In our case, our phone photo collections end up with a lot of screenshots or pictures of receitps.
+Flagging photos makes it so we don't have to look at them, and we can delete them later.

+### Auto detecting memes

+Fastback tries to detect memes and other low quality type images based on its metadata.
+If you aren't seeing images you expect to, you can try lowering the threashold for exclusion.
+Eg. `$fb->maybe_meme_level = -10`.

+The heuristics are quite basic right now.
+It checks for small image size, lack of metadata, file type, presence of coordinates, etc.

+Since we are dealing with hundreds of thousands of photos, missing a few isn't a big deal for us at the moment and the experience when using the site is improved.

 ### Other features